RangerMauve/promise-channel/README.md

 - `reason` : An optional reason for closing the channel, will be passed to the onClose promise

 ### `channel.open`
-Property which tells you whether the channel is currently open
+Boolean property which tells you whether the channel is currently open

-### `channel.onClose()`
+### `channel.onClose`
-Used to listen on when the channel will close

-#### return
-A promise that resolves once the channel is closed
+Read-only promise that resolves once the channel is closed